Skip to content

 • Choose the SD card reader as a target device

-• Perform any custom configuration steps that you need
+• Perform any custom configuration steps that you need (Check the screenshot below)

 • Set hostname to eop-1